lovvskillz/python-discord-webhook/README.md

 ![Image](img/webhook_files.png "Example Files Result")

-You can use uploaded attachments in embeds:
+You can use uploaded attachments in Embeds:

 ```python
 from discord_webhook import DiscordWebhook, DiscordEmbed